garrettmflynn/ENGRAM/README.rst

 Support
 -------

-If you are having issues, please email me at gflynn@usc.edu
+If you are having issues, please email me at garrett@garrettflynn.com

 More information
 ----------------